dani-santos-code/image_uploader_api/README.md

 ## File Upload

 [Multer](https://www.npmjs.com/package/multer) is being used for handling multipart/form-data when uploading files.
 It is maintained by the developers of [Express](https://github.com/expressjs).

+## File Upload Security

+- Only uploads of files with mimetype `png`, `jpeg`, and `jpeg` are allowed in this api
+- The uploaded file is not larger than 2MB as specified
+- Zip upload is not supported
+- The library `hash-generator` in combination with `Date.now()`as a timestamp so the file has a new name when stored on the OS.